Planning is Important: The Urban Waterfront District

 - Properly scaled extension of the historic district

-Being out in front of this visioning process is the best way to ensure that we don’t see highly dense, uniform, single use, and poorly designed development.
-We hope that you will join us to let the Planning Commission know what you envision for Union Pier.
-This is the first step before the district goes to City Council for consideration.
+Being a part of this visioning process is the best way to ensure that we don’t see highly dense, uniform, single use, and poorly designed development.

 Table 1